-5 The routes identified as Tier 1 are the most significant and necessary to ensure a functioning statewide transportation network.
+&lt;sup>5 The routes identified as Tier 1 are the most significant and necessary to ensure a functioning statewide transportation network.
 A functioning Tier 1 lifeline system provides traffic flow through the state and to each region.
 The Tier 2 lifeline routes provide additional connectivity and redundancy to the Tier 1 lifeline system.
 The Tier 2 system allows for direct access to more locations and increased traffic volume capacity, and it provides alternate routes in high-population regions in the event of outages on the Tier 1 system.
 The Tier 3 lifeline routes provide additional connectivity and redundancy to the lifeline systems provided by Tiers 1 and 2.

-Prior to construction of any transportation improvements, a project specific stormwater investigation should be completed to determine the site specific constraints and appropriate BMPs.
 The ODOT Hydraulics Manual along with DEQ stormwater guidance should be consulted for specific design parameters.